wri/charm-global-level/README.md

 ## Copyright and License

-Copyright (c) 2023 [World Resources Institute](https://www.wri.org/), The Carbon Harvest Model (CHARM) Project
+Copyright © 2023 Liqing Peng, Timothy D. Searchinger, Jessica Zionts, Richard Waite.
+All Rights Reserved.

 Author & Maintainer: Liqing Peng (liqing.peng@wri.org)

-Contributors: WRI Food & Agriculture Team - Liqing Peng, Tim Searchinger, Jessica Zionts, Richard Waite

 This software is made available under the [The MIT License (MIT)](https://mit-license.org/) and under no other licenses.
 A copy of the license is available in the `LICENSE` file at the root of this repository.